-Qualified taxpayers, regardless of age, may be able to establish a Roth IRA.
-Contributions may be made either directly or rolled over from a traditional IRA.
+Qualified taxpayers, regardless of age, can establish a Roth IRA.
+Contributions can be made either directly or rolled over from a traditional IRA.
 Contact the Internal Revenue Service to see if you qualify.

-A qualified distribution from a Roth IRA is excludable from gross income and should not be reported anywhere on the New Jersey income tax return.
-A "Qualified Distribution" is one which is made after the five-taxable-year period beginning with the first taxable year for which a contribution was made to the Roth IRA, and which is made:
+A qualified distribution from a Roth IRA is excludable from income and should not be reported anywhere on the New Jersey tax return.
+A qualified distribution is one made after the five-year period beginning with the first tax year for which a contribution was made to the IRA, and that is:

-- On or after the date on which the individual reaches age 59½; or
+- Made on or after the date the individual reaches age 59½; or

-- To a beneficiary (or the individual's estate) after the individual's death; or
+- Made to a beneficiary (or the individual's estate) after the individual's death; or

-- As a qualified first-time homebuyer distribution as defined by the Internal Revenue Code.
+- Made as a qualified first-time homebuyer distribution as defined by the Internal Revenue Code.

 A distribution will not be treated as a qualified distribution if it does not meet the Internal Revenue Service's five-year rule.
 For example, if you established a Roth IRA in 2012, the first year you could receive a qualified distribution would be 2017.
 Contact the Internal Revenue Service